kworkflow/kworkflow/README.md

 pull from this repository and install again (`./setup -i` remove legacy files and intall new one).

+# Global configuration file

+> All the default configurations used by kworflow can be seen at "~/.config/kw/etc/kworkflow.config"; this config file has a comment on each configuration option.
+Finally, it is important to highlight that kw loads de default configurations; next, it tries to find a local configuration file (detailed ahead) and overwrite the global option by the ones read from the local config file.

 # Local configuration file

 > One of the features of this project, it is the ability to set a specific set